NCERT Solutions for Class 12 Biology Chapter 2 (Human Reproduction) – Free PDF Download

 4. i and iv

-The urethra has no contribution to seminal plasma.
+The urethra does not contribute to seminal plasma.
 The urethra has no contribution to seminal plasma, as it primarily serves as a passage for urine and semen.
 Seminal plasma is produced by accessory glands like the seminal vesicles, prostate gland, and bulbourethral glands.
 These glands secrete fluids that provide nutrients, lubrication, and protection to sperm.
 The urethra simply acts as a conduit for semen during ejaculation.
 Despite its role in sperm transport, it does not add any secretions to the seminal fluid.

 NCERT Exemplar Class 12 Solutions